pushover/pushover.github.io/readme.txt

 Files
 --------

-Pushover places a few files on your harddisc in everyday running.
+Pushover places a few files on your hard-disc in everyday running.
 Those files will be placed in your home directory.
 This directory is in

 -  My Documents\Pushover    on Windows systems